 He did remember that.

 But at the time he had forgotten to ask her name when they split at the shed’s door.
 She went straight back to the playground.
 He went all around the area perimeter appearing at the other end.
-By then, the one he was with, had joined her sister Adeline playing netball with a group of other school friends.
+By then, the twin he was with, had joined her sister Adeline playing netball with a group of other school friends.

 Matthew could not tell them apart anymore.
 He stood, expecting any sign of recognition from either of them.